6 Ways You Can Support An Older Family Member

 As your family member has gotten older, they may have lost some mobility capacities.
 They may still be able to get around, but they may need extra help.
 As such, you should advise them on what support equipment will benefit them.
-It could come in the form of a cane or something to take the full weight off some legs when walking.
+It could come as a cane or something to take the full weight off some legs when walking.
 To enhance the elderly’s mobility and enable them to maintain an active lifestyle, consider helping them shop for folding mobility scooters or other supportive equipment, offering them greater convenience and the freedom to easily explore the world around them.

 For some older folk, a mobility scooter will be just what they need, but they may not know where to find one or where to start looking.
 In situations like this, you should offer some assistance and help point them in the right direction.